Six signs that could indicate bad health

 What to do: Your best bet is eating a whole-foods diet and prioritizing foods high in B vitamins.
 The richest dietary source of B vitamins is found in brewer’s yeast or nutritional yeast, but other solid picks include wheat germ, whole grains, legumes, egg yolks, sweet potatoes, salmon, red meat, liver, and poultry.

-Other signals: Anaemia, low energy, fatigue, skin problems, dark circles under the eyes
+, skin problems, dark circles under the eyes

 If you suffer one or more of these symptoms, it may be a good idea to chat to your doctor as soon as possible.